kieferk/dfply/README.md

 The dfply package makes it possible to do R's dplyr-style data manipulation with pipes in python on pandas DataFrames.

-This package is an alternative to [pandas-ply](https://github.com/coursera/pandas-ply) and [dplython](https://github.com/dodger487/dplython).
-It is heavily inspired by both of them, and in fact the code for symbolic representation of pandas DataFrames and series (such as `X.variable`) is directly imported from pandas-ply.
+This is an alternative to [pandas-ply](https://github.com/coursera/pandas-ply) and [dplython](https://github.com/dodger487/dplython).
+It is heavily inspired by both of them, and in fact the code for symbolic representation of pandas DataFrames and series (e.g. `X.variable`) is imported from pandas-ply.

-The syntax and functionality of the package is in most cases be identical to dplython.
-The major difference is in the structure of the code; dfply makes heavy use of decorators to "categorize" and compartmentalize the operation of data manipulation functions.
-The goal of this architecture is to make dfply concise and easily extensible.
-There is a more in-depth overview of the decorators and how dfply can be customized further down.
+The syntax and functionality of the package will in most cases be identical to dplyr and dplython. dfply uses a decorator-based structure for piping and categorizing data manipulation functions.
+The goal of the decorator architecture is to make dfply concise and easily extensible.
+There is a more in-depth overview of the decorators and how dfply can be customized below.

 **Expect frequent updates to the package version as features are added and any bugs are fixed.**